 Honesty is an essential attribute in business.
 Let your pricing be transparent, so your customers will appreciate what they are paying for.

-If you have a large company with a lot of media attention and a large customer base, then you should consider announcing the price increase in advance.
+If you are a large company with a lot of media attention and a large customer base, then you should consider announcing the price increase in advance.
 Means, this should be done before the new price takes effect.
 It could be in the form of a press release on your business website.
+Give your customers time to allocate funds for your price increase.

 Promptly tell your customers why the price increase is necessary.
 Provide adequate information.
 For instance, if you sell products, the reasons for a price raise can be due to an increase in manufacturing cost, higher minimum wage, transportation, tariff, and others.